nowairanum/Learning/docs/Notes.md

      2. Vector&lt;T&gt; - a variable-length array of T objects
      3. Set&lt;T&gt; - an ordered set of T objects

-Note: Template isntatiation can be passed as template argument:
+Note: Template instantiation can be passed as template argument:
 ```
 list <rational<int>> ratios;
 ```